DropoutTS: Sample-Adaptive Dropout for Robust Time Series Forecasting: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This work addresses \textit{sample-level heterogeneity} in robust forecasting via a \textbf{Capacity-Centric Modulation} formulation, transcending the existing data pruning-prior modeling dichotomy.
-Dynamic sample-wise dropout calibration enables \method to reconcile noise suppression and signal fidelity trade-offs.
-Our analysis reveals a core limitation of uniform regularization—the \textit{Fixed Dropout Paradox}: static forecasters are \textit{capacity-constrained} on clean data yet suffer \textit{capacity overload} under noise.
-We validate \textbf{spectral sparsity} as a robust, proxy-free inductive bias for intrinsic noise quantification.
-Future work can extend this framework to other regularization dimensions (e.g., network depth, weight decay) and noise-sensitive domains like graph mining.
+This work addresses \textit{sample-level heterogeneity} in robust forecasting through \textbf{Capacity-Centric Modulation}, moving beyond the data pruning-prior modeling dichotomy.
+Dynamic sample-wise dropout calibration lets \method navigate the trade-off between noise suppression and signal fidelity.
+We identify a core limitation of uniform regularization, the \textit{Fixed Dropout Paradox}: static forecasters are \textit{capacity-constrained} on clean data yet suffer \textit{capacity overload} under noise. \textbf{Spectral sparsity} is validated as a robust, proxy-free inductive bias for intrinsic noise quantification.

+\textbf{Limitations.} \method assumes valid signals concentrate in sparse dominant frequencies, failing when spectral energy is broadly distributed (e.g., random walks, chaos).
+Yet such processes are inherently unpredictable and lie beyond learnable forecasting.
+As architectural gains saturate~\cite{wang2025accuracy}, this work advances data-centric dynamic adaptation.
+Future work can extend capacity modulation to dimensions like depth or weight decay, and apply the spectral diagnostic to graph mining and irregularly-sampled series.